ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering.md

 ![Server setup for clustering](server_setup.png)

-The number of web servers, Memcached/Redis, Solr, Varnish, Database and NFS servers, as well as whether some servers play several of these roles (typically running Memcached/Redis across the web server) is up to you and your performance needs.
+The number of web servers, Memcached/Redis, Solr, Varnish, Database, and NFS servers, but also whether some servers play several of these roles (typically running Memcached/Redis across the web server), is up to you and your performance needs.

 The minimal requirements are: